NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 and H3K4m3 (active) marks at their TSS regions.
 It has been thought that Naïve cells lose this H3K27m3 signal at bivalent TSSs, but it is more of a scaling issue, as you will see in this tutorial!

-The bivalent annotation comes from:

-Court, F., & Arnaud, P. (2017).
-An annotated list of bivalent chromatin regions in human ES cells: a new tool for cancer epigenetic research.
-Oncotarget, 8(3), 4110.

-And it has been translated to :code:`hg38` genome using :code:`liftOver`.

 Files
 ^^^^^